itayl2/motion-meta-user-app/README.md

 ### TODO
-#### Major
+#### Major: Things I would normally implement in a non-demo scenario and should be handled first
 - Docker: Create a Dockerfile to prepare this application to run in a containerized environment.
-- Metrics: Implement Prometheus metrics to in the various "TODO" lines across the code.
-Normally these lines would translate into work tickets with details, but for the purposes of this demo they were left there to clarify where metrics would be used.
+- Metrics: Implement Prometheus metrics in the various "TODO" lines across the code.
+Normally these lines would be replaced by work tickets with details, but for the purposes of this demo they were left there to clarify where metrics would be used.
 - Redis: Mocked for this demo using a map, but in a real-world scenario it would be replaced with a real Redis instance (or at least a local-stack)
-- DynamoDB: The data is currently mocked, but in a real-world scenario it would be replaced with a real DynamoDB instance (or at least a local-stack)
+- DynamoDB: The data is currently mocked, but in a real-world scenario it would be replaced with a real DynamoDB table & client (or at least a local-stack)
 - Secrets Manager: The data is currently mocked, but in a real-world scenario it would be replaced with an aws-sdk client for AWS Secrets Manager
 - Tests: Add more tests to increase coverage:
   - `MetaUserService`: starting & stopping, concurrent tasks, validating results transformation and in DB